ccorcino24/BubblesVR/README.md

 Step 8 (optional):
-This link will help you learn how to pulish your A-frame App https://aframe.io/docs/0.8.0/introduction/hosting-and-publishing.html
+This link will help you learn how to publish your A-frame App https://aframe.io/docs/0.8.0/introduction/hosting-and-publishing.html